niisara/angular-interview-master/quick questions.md

 The `forRoot` and `forChild` methods are useful when it comes to constructing modules that provides configuration options and services that are used across the application.

+# How to define multiple environment for Angular development

+Angular relies on separate environment files to manage various settings for distinct circumstances such as a development, staging or production environment.
+These documents are helpful in specifying values for variables that apply to the certain environment like API endpoints, database qualifications and other configuration details.

+Based on the build target, such as `ng build` for development or `ng build --prod for production`, Angular automatically chooses the environment file to guarantee your application runs optimally on its respective environment.

+When it comes to the production environment, you should always prioritize performance and security.
+To do this, enable features like Ahead-of-Time compilation, tree shaking and minification to improve your application's speed as well as HTTPS and other security features to protect user data.
+These will also reduce the size of your application while still ensuring optimal functionality!

+# What is AOT and JIT compilation

+# What do you understand by treeshaking